ishitarastogi/FVM-spacewarp/README.md

 ## User Flow

-Our platform is designed for NFT holders, collectors, and ENS holders who can opt-in/subscribe to our push channel through our website or the push website.
+Our platform is designed for NFT holders, collectors, and ENS holders who can opt-in/subscribe to our `push channel` through our website or the push website.
-Once a user has opted-in, they will be eligible to receive notifications.
+Once a user has `opted-in`, they will be eligible to receive notifications.

-As an NFT explorer/user, you can find a desired NFT or ENS on our platform through Opensea Link, ENS domain, NFT address and NFT ID.
+As an NFT explorer/user, you can find a desired NFT or ENS on our platform through `Opensea Link`, `ENS domain`, `NFT address` and `NFT ID`.
-The ENS/NFT admin will receive a notification of interest from someone in their NFT.
+The ENS/NFT admin will receive a notification(`push notification`) of interest from someone in their NFT.

-Our platform then enables you to communicate with the NFT/ENS owner through the Push chat and express your interest in buying the NFT, you can also negotiate with them.
-User can connect with them via video call, powered by Huddle01.
+Our platform then enables you to communicate with the NFT/ENS owner through the `Push chat` and express your interest in buying the NFT, you can also negotiate with them.
+User can connect with them via video call, powered by `Huddle01`.

-In addition to our web-application, we have also created an NFT smart contract that incorporates the opt-in and opt-out functionality through the PUSH communicator contract.
+In addition to our web-application, we have also created an `NFT smart contract` that incorporates the `opt-in` and `opt-out` functionality through the `PUSH communicator` contract.
 This allows NFT projects to directly integrate these functions into their own platform by connecting through their own NFT contract.